 Copy the following into the statelite table.
-You will need to determine the IP address of the xCAT MN.
-In our example, the IP address is 10.1.100.1.
+You will need to determine the statelite node range and the IP address of the xCAT MN.
+In our example, the node range is all and the IP address is 10.1.100.1.

-#node,image,statemnt,comments,disable "statelite",,"10.1.100.1:/lite/state",, mkdir -p /lite/state chtab priority=4.7 policy.commands=litefile policy.rule=allow chtab priority=4.8 policy.commands=litetree policy.rule=allow
+'''

+#node, image, statemnt, comments, disable

+"all",, "10.1.100.1:/lite/state",,

+'''
-7. Create the persistent directory

-8. Ensure policies are set up correctly.
+- 8. Create the persistent directory - # mkdir -p /lite/state - 9.
+Ensure policies are set up correctly.
 When a node boots up, it queries the xCAT database to get the lite-files and the lite-tree.
 In order for this to work, the command must be set in the policy table to allow nodes to request it.
-(This should already be done automatically when xCAT was installed)

-9. Download and copy the packages from the Linux distro media into /install (if not already)
+(This should already be done automatically when xCAT was installed) - # chtab priority=4.7 policy.commands=litefile policy.rule=allow - # chtab priority=4.8 policy.commands=litetree policy.rule=allow - 10.
+Download and copy the packages from the Linux distro media into /install (if not already) - # copycds -n xxx -a s390x /install/yyy.iso where xxx is the distribution name and yyy is the ISO name.